Cokile/CCTextFieldEffects/README.md

 ![Kyo](Captures/Kyo.gif)

-Note: To dismiss the keyboard, just by press the Return button in the keyboard.
+__Note:__ Since Kyo will add a overlay, to dismiss the keyboard, you should write your own code to let `KyoTextField` resign first responder.

 ```objective-c
 #import "CCTextFieldEffects.h"